 Examples

-- Sony and Ericsson joined forces as Sony Ericsson, combining their expertise in consumer electronics and telecommunications to develop cell phones.
+2. Sony and Ericsson joined forces as Sony Ericsson, combining their consumer electronics and telecommunications expertise to develop cell phones.
 The joint venture was dissolved in 2012 when Sony bought out the cell phone business.

 Complementary Co-Branding

-In this partnership, brands with complementary products or services join forces to complement each other’s offerings.
+In this partnership, brands with complementary products or services unite to complement each other’s offerings.
 The result is usually a better customer experience—not always a product or service.

 Examples

-- Casper and West Elm team up to offer customers the opportunity to test Casper mattresses in West Elm beds.
-This benefits Casper’s customers and saves West Elm from purchasing display mattresses.
+1. Casper and West Elm teamed up to allow customers to test Casper mattresses in West Elm beds.
+This benefits Casper’s customers and saves West Elm from purchasing display mattresses for its showrooms.

-- Spotify and Uber partner to let passengers play their favourite Spotify playlists during their Uber rides.
+2. Spotify and Uber partnered to let passengers play their favourite Spotify playlists during Uber rides.
 This collaboration creates a more seamless experience for Spotify and Uber users.

 Geographical Co-Branding

-Brands from different regions collaborate to gain access to new markets, or large international companies join forces with smaller, local brands.
+Brands from different regions collaborate to access new markets, or large international companies partner with smaller, local brands.

 Examples

-- Lime and Uber work together so that users of Lime electric scooters can book them directly in the Uber app.
+2. Lime and Uber work together so that Lime electric scooter users can book them directly using the Uber app.

 Sponsorship Co-Branding